A Brief Introduction to Demography

 • be aware of the strengths and limitations of data

-• be able to calculate and interpret key demographic measures.
+• be able to calculate and interpret key demographic measures (such as those used in ABS demographic publications)

 Course outline